-We are an interdisciplinary group of postdoctoral fellows and research associates at UBC.
-Since 2006, our executive team has been working closely with the Postdoctoral Fellows Office to represent all postdoctoral fellows equally, and advocate on their behalf.
+We are an interdisciplinary group of postdoctoral scholars at UBC.
+Since 2006, our executive team has been working closely with the Postdoctoral Fellows Office to represent all postdoctoral scholars equally, and advocate on their behalf.

 To enhance the academic experience and encourage peer engagement at the University of British Columbia.

-We accomplish this by advocating on behalf of the postdoctoral and research associate community to all levels of UBC administration, by:
+We accomplish this by advocating on behalf of the postdoctoral community to all levels of UBC administration, by:

 1. providing an open forum to communicate and share experiences,